 Children love to play and jump around in the house.
 This makes them susceptible to accidents that at times break their teeth.
 Mouth injuries from other activities are also a major cause of broken teeth.

 Excessive bleeding from a tooth’s root, a broken line, reddish flesh, and a lump of the dental pulp are some of the signs that you should look for.
 When you notice them in a child, chances are high there’s a broken tooth.
+After that, make sure that you check the dentist near me orange city for urgent dental attention.

 Collect the broken teeth and rinse the child’s mouth.
 Then apply gauze to the affected site to reduce the bleeding.
 Cold compress to mitigate any swelling as you await emergency dental services.